 1. Monitor Office-Wide Energy Use

-One of the best ways to begin cost cutting is to have a clear sense of exactly how much you are spending on energy expenses.
-You can hire a company to conduct an energy audit, or you can start by simply spending time examining your utility bills.
-Pay attention to how costs vary from month to month and try to set some realistic goals for lowering energy usage.
+Also, one of the best ways to begin cost cutting is to have a clear sense of exactly how much you are spending on energy expenses.
+You can hire a company to conduct an energy audit.
+As well as you can start by simply spending time examining your utility bills.
+So pay attention to how costs vary from month to month.
+Then and then try to set some realistic goals for lowering energy usage.

 Cost reduction involves every level of your business, so it is important to get your staff on board with the value of energy conservation.
 Make specific goals known to your employees and be sure to reward them for contributing useful ideas of their own.
 In no time, you can shave off costs and bring your team together under the banner of conservation and cost-effective energy use.